 Elizabeth’s practice focuses on complex civil litigation, including class actions, in the fields of false advertising, employment matters, contract disputes, ethical issues, fraud, business torts, and unfair trade practices.
-She also advises corporate clients on best practices, risk management strategies and general compliance in the food and beverage sectors.
+She has assisted corporate clients with internal investigations and advised them on best practices, risk management strategies and general compliance in the food and beverage sectors.

 Elizabeth also advises on numerous corporate and finance transactional matters.
 She has advised clients on complex real estate finance transactions, joint ventures, and other transactions.
 She also has experience with negotiating and drafting numerous commercial contracts.

 Elizabeth is active with pro bono matters, including in the areas of immigration, habeas corpus petitions, and contract negotiations.
 Elizabeth was an intern at the Massachusetts Attorney General’s Office, Environmental Protection Division and an education law clinic.
 She joined the firm in 2012.